The Newport Bermuda Race is dedicated to safe sailing and fair racing:

 How can I optimize my yacht for ORR?

-ORR is a limited access handicap system designed to disincentivize optimization.
+ORR is a limited access handicap system designed with a disincentive to optimization built into it.
 ORR aims to promote participation and fairness across a broad spectrum of boat designs.
-ORR is not intended as a Grand Prix Rule that could permit rating optimization by individual boats at the expense of the rest of the fleet.
+ORR is not intended for boats that thrive on rating optimization by individual boats at the expense of the rest of the fleet.

-Competitive owners will always optimize sail selection for the historic wind patterns of any given race (as Peter Rebovich has done with Sinn Fein in the Bermuda Race).
-The TransPac is a prime example where the historic wind conditions are primarily downwind so the yachts are usually rated with the largest spinnakers possible.
-Smaller spinnakers are usually used in rating yachts for races that have reaching or more upwind legs.
+Competitive owners will always optimize sail selection for the historic wind patterns of any given race.
+The TransPac is a prime example where the historic wind conditions are primarily downwind so the boats are usually rated with the largest spinnakers possible.
+Smaller spinnakers are usually used in rating boats for races that have reaching or more upwind legs.

 To be eligible for the Bermuda Race’s combined performance trophies, do I need to race in an ORR division of the Annapolis and Halifax races?